shofwan22/LaravelCRUD/readme.md

-# CRUD Portal Berita With Laravel
+# Simple CRUD With Laravel

 # Installation